abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 > *Note*: If you are upgrading from an earlier version and are using the Text Template Management module, you need to create a new migration and apply it to your database.

-We will update the [Text Template Management module](https://docs.abp.io/en/commercial/latest/modules/text-template-management) in the next few days to state the configurations, while it mostly works automatically.

 To enable the dynamic template store, you just need to configure the `TextTemplateManagementOptions` and set the `IsDynamicTemplateStoreEnabled` as true in your module class:

 ```csharp